safari lodges Tanzania

 .

-First up, the well-loved Serengeti and its game-filled plains
+First up, the well-loved Serengeti showcasing large herds on its vast, open plains

 The Serengeti